Updated July 10, 2023

 - Mutual funds are instruments where a group of investors mutually pool their funds to make investments.

-- It invests in financial products like stocks, bills, bonds, other funds, or non-financial products such as real estate, art, etc.
+- It invests in financial products like stocks, bills, bonds, and other funds or non-financial products such as real estate, art, etc.

 - Either a company or a trust manages the mutual funds.
 They also provide numerous tax benefits to taxpayers.